Film Soc: Race/Gender/Class

 Contact hours total

 Examines the representation of race, social class and gender in film.
-Special attention is given to how particular representations reflect the broader historical context surrounding when the films were produced and culturally based audience sentiments.
+Special attention is given to how particular representations reflect the broader historical context surrounding when the films were produced and culturally-based audience sentiments.
 Anthropological and sociological analyses of the films will be provided to give a multi-disciplinary account of how films reflect, create and support various ideological positions regarding race, class and gender.
-This course is also offered as ANTH 141; students can not use credit from both courses.
+Cross-listed with: ANTH 141; courses are identical and credit counts once.